 At the same time that we need to expand ELA curricula (and school curricula more generally), we have an obligation to help our students become critically literate.
 There can be no doubt but that young people today are inundated with messages–from mainstream and social media, from curricula, peers, parents, teachers, churches, etc. Many of these messages are conflicting; some are potentially harmful to the student.
 Today’s educators therefore have a duty to teach students how to deconstruct these messages–to question the author of the message–in order to uncover the underlying ideologies.

 Finally, my work also focuses on language and discourse.
 I believe that while it is important to teach all students the linguistic “codes of power”–the academic, legal, professional (aka ‘standard’) English that they will need to find acceptance in a broad range of contexts–we must also value the rich discursive styles that students use both outside of the school and within the classroom.
 As Noam Chomskey pointed out many years ago, different linguistic styles cannot be categorized heirarchically–one way of speaking is not inherently superior to another–it is just different.
 Such differences are what make language interesting.
 To this end, I examine different uses of language (discourse in context) and culturally-effective ways to engage students in code-switch and code-meshing.Foundations and Secondary Education College of Education and Human Services University of North Florida 1 UNF Drive Jacksonville, Florida 32224 firstname.lastname@example.org

-Personal: A native of North Carolina, I have also lived in Georgia and Texas.
-I spent the 12 years prior to coming to UNF (2008) in Denver and Boulder, Colorado.
-When not working, my hobbies include spending time with my wife, sailing, traveling, reading (mostly about sailing), and playing with our two dogs, Deacon and Lula Mae.
+A native of North Carolina, I have also lived in Georgia, Texas, and Vermont (briefly).
+I spent the 12 years in Denver and Boulder, Colorado before moving to Florida for my job.
+When not working, my hobbies include spending time with my wife and two year old son (Desmond), sailing, traveling, reading, and playing with our hound dog, Lula Mae.